QnnOkabayashi/qnnokabayashi.github.io/_posts/2021-8-20-Google Summer of Code '21 Work Product.md

 1. Existing logging frameworks.
 2. Kanidm's requirements for logging (e.g. performance profiling, structured logging)

-Once I was familiar enough with Kanidm and the framework I chose, [`tracing`](https://crates.io/crates/tracing), With William's mentorship, I used `tracing`'s core features to build a logger capable of flexible, structured, and concurrent logging that fit seamlessly into Kanidm's [`tide`](https://crates.io/crates/tide) backend.
+Once I was familiar enough with Kanidm and the framework I chose, [`tracing`](https://crates.io/crates/tracing), I used `tracing`'s core features (and a lot of William's mentorship) to build a logger capable of flexible, structured, and concurrent logging that fit seamlessly into Kanidm's [`tide`](https://crates.io/crates/tide) backend.

-The result was a flexible, lightning fast logger that, most importantly, abstracts away many previously existing logging details from other areas of the code base.
+The result was a flexible, lightning fast logger that, most importantly, abstracted away many previously existing logging details from other areas of the code base.

 # Code I wrote ⌨️
 For details on how I spent my time, technical challenges I overcame, and interesting ideas I had along the way, see my previous blog posts at qnnokabayashi.github.io.

 ## Pull requests
 In the beginning of my project, I started with many minor changes to familiarize myself with the code base.
-Here are the PR's I sent for those:
+These are the PRs I sent early on.
 * Renamed fields in dbvalue [#477](https://github.com/kanidm/kanidm/pull/477)
 * `kanidm_client` bool/return values [#479](https://github.com/kanidm/kanidm/pull/479)
 * `kanidm_tools` cleanup [#482](https://github.com/kanidm/kanidm/pull/482)